-3 Insurance Facts Every HOA Board Should Know
+3 HOA Board Member Insurance Facts You Should Know

 That isn’t an easy task given how complex HOA insurance can be.
 You have to understand what each type of policy covers.
 You have to make sure you have the right amount of coverage.
 And you have to figure out how to get the best price without putting your community at risk.